Late-time correlation functions in dS$_3$/CFT$_2$ correspondence: Introduction and summary

 Our formalism is generic enough to apply to other cases.
 In order to illustrate this, we compute some interesting examples, which could be useful to reveal important properties of dS/CFT correspondence.
 There are several open questions we would like to address in near future.
 In this paper, we only explain how to apply our method to compute bulk correlators related to these questions, and we postpone detailed analysis based on the correlators to separate publications.

 It is important to consider bulk late-time correlations on more generic asymptotic dS$_3$ geometry.
 In \cite{Hikida:2021ese,Hikida:2022ltr}, dS$_3$ conical geometry was constructed based on the analysis for AdS$_3$ case in \cite{Castro:2011iw}.
 In this paper, we compute bulk late-time correlations of scalar fields on dS$_3$ conical geometry, though its bulk interpretation will be examined elsewhere.
 Generically, it is important problem to read off the properties of the asymptotic dS$_3$ geometry from late-time two-point functions of bulk scalar field.
-In particular, we are interested in the properties of higher-spin black hole with asymptotic dS$_3$ condition, see, e.g., \cite{Krishnan:2013zya}.
+In particular, we are interested in the properties of higher-spin black hole with asymptotic dS$_3$ condition, see, e.g., \cite{Krishnan:2013zya,Emparan:2022ijy}.
 For asymptotic AdS$_3$ case, refer, e.g., \cite{Gutperle:2011kf,Ammon:2012wc}.

-Throughout this paper, we mainly consider the leading order effects in the Newton constant $G_N$, and it is important to systematically analyze higher order gravitational effects.
-It is exciting if we can deal with even finite $G_N$ effects, see, e.g., \cite{DiPietro:2021sjt,Hogervorst:2021uvp}.
-In order to show that our method can be applied to higher orders in $G_N$, we examine a type of one-loop corrections to two-point correlator on dS$_3$ at late time, though the full detailed analysis would be presented elsewhere.
+Throughout this paper, we mainly consider the leading order effects in the Newton constant $G_N$.
+It is important to systematically analyze higher order gravitational effects, and it is exciting if we can deal with even finite $G_N$ effects, see, e.g., \cite{Goodhew:2020hob,DiPietro:2021sjt,Hogervorst:2021uvp}. \footnote{In particular, it is known that bulk unitarity strongly constrain bulk correlators at late time or wave functional of universe.
+It is an important problem to improve our analysis by applying these results.} In order to show that our method can be applied to higher orders in $G_N$, we examine a type of one-loop corrections to two-point correlator on dS$_3$ at late time, though the full detailed analysis would be presented elsewhere.
 We analyze the expansions of four-point correlators up to the next non-trivial order as well.

 There are other examples, which will not be addressed within this paper.
 For instance, the original Gaberdiel-Gopakumar duality has been extended to include supersymmetry or matrix-valued fields in order to see the relation to superstring theory.
 Concretely, $\mathcal{N}=3$ supersymmetry with matrix-valued extension was considered in \cite{Creutzig:2011fe,Creutzig:2013tja,Creutzig:2014ula}.
 The $\mathcal{N}=4$ supersymmetry and its relation to strings on $\text{AdS}_3 \times \text{S}^3 \times \text{T}^4$ was analyzed in \cite{Gaberdiel:2013vva,Gaberdiel:2014cha}.
 It is interesting to consider an analytic continuation of these extended cases.
 It is also worthwhile extending the current analysis to the higher dimensional example of \cite{Anninos:2011ui}.